Lyf-Planner/lyf-api/README.md

 The other layer, `controller`, performs declarative actions on the services to carry out it's endpoint handling functionality.

-### SCHEMAS
+### Schemas

 The `schemas` directory has two layers - `database` representing database objects and corresponding directly with db tables, and `api`, converting the database types into a more useful representation that we use internally for all business logic operations, as well as export.

-- database
+**database**
 - Interfaces correspond directly to db tables
 - The grouped (|) type of all of these interfaces is the `DbObject` interface

-- api
+**api**
 - Types used internally
 - Contains two variants of types - Entities and Relations
 - Entities are:
   - users
   - items
   - notes
 - Relations are attached to entities and usually include
   - `dbObject` + `relationDbObject` - `relationPkFields`
-      - That is, they are the combination of the dbObject they query, plus the relational fields grabbed from the relevant relation table (usually this is everything but the primary keys, but not always)
+  - That is, they are the combination of the dbObject they query, plus the relational fields grabbed from the relevant relation table (usually this is everything but the primary keys, but not always)c
   - Example: `interface UserRelatedItem extends ItemDbObject, ItemUserRelationFields`, where `ItemUserRelationFields` is every field on `ItemUserRelationshipDbObject` except primary keys

-### LAYERS
+### Layers

 The layers of the API itself are where all the operation of the server occurs.
 Each of them have their own context boundaries and responsibilities as follows